Skip to main content

 ClawRevOps operates as the coordination layer across these tools.
 Finance Claws connect to your existing EHR, practice management system, and payer portals.
 They do not replace Availity or Innovaccer.
 They connect the data flowing between them so your staff stops manually bridging gaps between platforms.

-How do you deploy AI for prior authorization without disrupting active requests?
+How do you deploy AI for prior authorization without breaking active requests?

 You start with observation, not automation.
 This is where most implementations fail.
 They try to automate submissions on day one before understanding the practice's specific payer mix, procedure patterns, and documentation workflows.